silverbulletmd/silverbullet/website/Funding.md

 1. Infrastructure cost to run SilverBullet websites ([silverbullet.md](https://silverbullet.md) and [community.silverbullet.md](https://community.silverbullet.md), primarily)
 2. [[Zef]]’s time for development and maintenance of the product

 Infrastructure costs are relatively low, but [[Zef]]’s time is not.
 He has a family to support, and needs to reasonably share his time between SilverBullet and other activities that function as a source of income.
-The more funding coming in for SilverBullet, the more of his time can be dedicated to SilverBullet, the better the product product becomes.
+The more funding coming in for SilverBullet, the more of his time can be dedicated to SilverBullet, the better the product becomes.
 It’s as simple as that.